-Mare power: watch all 6 of Charlotte Dujardin’s winning Hartpury performances - Horse & Hound
+Throwback: watch all 6 of Charlotte Dujardin’s winning 2018 winter dressage championship performances - Horse & Hound

-Charlotte Dujardin swept the board in gold ranks at last week’s NAF Five Star Winter Dressage Championships.
+Charlotte Dujardin swept the board in gold ranks at 2018’s NAF Five Star Winter Dressage Championships.
 She rode five horses to a total of six titles across the show, with three very exciting mares each securing a double win.
+As the championships, which were meant to be held last week, were sadly lost due to coronavirus, here we take a look back at Charlotte’s outstanding tests from 2018.

 Watch all six winning tests below: